Read the prologue and first two chapters right now!

 Moira smiled.
 “I think that’s an excellent idea.”

-“If we’re going to have daiquiris, I should probably make some snacks to go with them,” Gabbi said, walking towards the house.
+“If we’re going to have daiquiris, I should probably make some snacks to go with them,” Gabbi offered, walking towards the house.
 “Let’s have them on the back terrace.”

 As Gabbi went into the house, Emma turned to Moira.
 “So, how did things go with Jack?
 Are you still going out tomorrow night?”

 “No, we had to postpone until Saturday,” Moira said, “but he’s taking me to dinner in Seattle.”

 “Sounds like a special dinner date,” Emma said.